IIInitiationnn/BloodEmporium/README.md

 This project is free and open-source.
 Any [donations](https://www.paypal.me/IIInitiationnn) are appreciated, but absolutely not necessary.
 Please consider your own financial situation before donating!

+## Overview
+A [video guide](https://www.youtube.com/watch?v=3GFwQaB06Ug) is available for a quick summary of how the app works.
+- Automatically selects optimal nodes on the Bloodweb based on user-configured preferences.
+- Uses a cost algorithm to determine optimally how to select maximal preferred unlockables and minimal undesirable ones.
+- Uses game icon files to identify nodes on the Bloodweb.
+- Should not be bannable since there are no interactions with the game's memory or process.

 ## Installation
 1. Download the latest release [here](https://github.com/IIInitiationnn/BloodEmporium/releases/latest) - make sure you download `Blood Emporium.version.zip` and not the source code.